 - End-to-end latency down to 76 ms.

-- A globally-deployed, real-time virtual network that enables transnational and cross-domain transmission, coupled with Agora.io proprietary transmission algorithm, packet-loss countermeasures, and self-adaptive bandwidth control.
+- A globally-deployed, real-time virtual network that enables transnational and cross-domain transmissions, coupled with Agora’s proprietary transmission algorithm, packet-loss countermeasures, and self-adaptive bandwidth control.

-- High-definition graphics, superior speed, and low image freeze (smooth graphics rendering), which are prominent on weak networks in particular.
-For more information about Agora.io technical advantages in transmission, see Transmitting.
+- High-definition graphics, superior speed, and low image-freeze rates (smooth graphics rendering).
+For more information about Agora’s technical advantages in transmission, see Transmitting.